 “It feels good to do something like this.
 We don’t have to use lots of water or chemicals.
 It looks much better and has dramatically cut down the costs of controlling the temperatures in the room below it.
 It didn’t cost very much to do or maintain,” James said with a big smile.

 With testimonial like that there’s no wonder why living roofs are certain to soon start popping up in ski towns.
-For even in breathtaking mountain towns like Ketchum sometimes during summer storms or winter snow flurries the vistas disappear for a spell.
+For even in breathtaking mountain towns like Ketchum, vistas sometimes disappear for a spell during summer storms or winter snow flurries.
 Leaving the only views those close by, like the rooftop right in front of you, which no longer has to look so … well, unnatural.